-The earned income credit (EIC) is a refundable tax credit for certain people who work and have earned income under \$56,884.
+The EIC is a refundable tax credit for certain people who work and have earned income under \$59,187.
 The EIC is available to persons with or without a qualifying child.

 Credit has no effect on certain welfare benefits.
 Any refund you receive because of the EIC can't be counted as income when determining whether you or anyone else is eligible for benefits or assistance, or how much you or anyone else can receive, under any federal program or under any state or local program financed in whole or in part with federal funds.
 These programs include the following.